Agile’s HOT - Here are 6 reasons why

 4. It creates a specific work culture that enhances productivity

-According to a survey done at the multinational firm with 3,500 associates, the organization's culture is more critical than its leadership.
+According to a survey done at a multinational firm with 3,500 associates, the organization's culture is more critical than its leadership.
 Agile uses an iterative and incremental approach to provide a solution, which means the teams have a clear understanding of its iteration's goal.

 Before Agile, most teams worked on projects without understanding what they were building.
 But the transparent nature of Agile has made it easy to not only know why but how to go about it with a sense of ownership and a common goal.